 2014 is the 20th anniversary of this beloved album, and is receiving the deluxe box packaging that includes four CD’s and a Blu-ray.
 The first disc contains the re-mastered album with 16 tracks, including bonuses found...Read more

 Squackett is the collaboration pairing progressive rock veterans Chris Squire bassist for Yes, and former Genesis guitarist Steve Hackett, who have been working on the release of "A Life Within a Day" for four years now.
 The two began working together after having actually met in the mid-80s in the U.S while Chris Squire was working on a solo Christmas album (Swiss Choir) and needed some guitar parts.
-Squire...Read more
+Squire was put in touch with Hackett, who contributed guitar...Read more

 As an avid listener of music, I am constantly seeking new artists and unearthing forgotten gems.
 Also, as a audio enthusiast, I turn my attention to releases that have been well recorded, produced, and mastered.
 I came across Steve Katz recently, and was excited to find a new artist that easily met my expectations of good music and excellent sound quality.

-A New York based singer/songwriter, Steve Katz often performs in the northeast...Read more
+A New York based singer/songwriter, Steve Katz often performs in the northeast and self-released his five song EP...Read more

 Steven Wilson released a second album in 2013 titled "Drive Home," featuring unreleased tracks, videos, and live recordings, all available in high-definition surround sound audio.